SridharJagannathan/pyroglancer/docs/source/installation.rst

     pip3 install git+git://github.com/SridharJagannathan/pyroglancer@master

-.. note:: If you are having trouble in installing, please don't hesitate to ask
+.. note:: If you are having trouble in installing, please don't hesitate to ask or make an issue on the repo.